man sitting next to indoor ac unit

 One interesting difference between swamp coolers and AC is that a swamp cooler can actually work better if you open the windows a bit.
 The reason for this, again, is the humidity.
 If the cooler is efficient, it will put a significant amount of cool moisture into the air which will, in turn, raise the humidity and lower the cooler’s efficiency.
 To keep your swamp cooler cooling, consider cracking a window to let out the current humid air and provide new dry air for the cooler to evaporate water into.

 Using a swamp cooler is not nearly as complicated as you might think.
 Boiled down, all you need to do is fill, wait or prime the pads, then point the fan at wherever you want the cool air to go.
 If you have trouble, test the humidity and increase airflow or use a dehumidifier paired up to manage the moisture.
-For more information on how to use your swamp cooler or other methods to stay cool this summer, contact us today!
+For more information on how to stay cool this summer, contact us today at (702) 570-2721 or schedule an appointment online now.